udacity/wechat_store/README.md

 # Homepage

-This is Store Detail Page with cloud database.
+This is me page with authorization facility.